Is Paris Expensive to Visit?

 » Don’t leave without travel insurance!
 SafetyWing Essential plan works well for long and short trips (from 5 days up).
 Can also cover electronics theft through their add-on.

-On average, the cost of life in Paris is 24% higher than in the rest of France.
+On average, the cost of living in Paris is about 25–28% higher than in the rest of France.

-It is possible to cut down your Paris budget if you sleep in the lesser central districts of Paris and avoid tourist areas to have your meals.
-Also, there are many free things to do in Paris, so you can spend wonderful days in the French capital and pay nothing to keep you busy.
+It is possible to reduce your Paris budget if you stay in less central districts and avoid tourist areas when dining out.
+There are also many free things to do in Paris, so you can enjoy wonderful days in the French capital without spending much.
 Here’s how to save money in Paris.

-On the other side, many people visiting Paris want to enjoy the main attractions, get spoiled, and have fun: after all, they are on holiday!
-And Paris knows how to treat these people well, so if you opt for sleeping in one of the historic hotels in Paris, having a delicious dinner in a Michelin-starred restaurant, and shopping in the Golden Triangle, you can easily triple or quadruple your daily budget in Paris.
+On the other hand, many visitors come to Paris to enjoy its main attractions, indulge a little, and simply have fun – after all, they are on holiday.
+Paris caters well to this type of traveler: if you choose to stay in one of the historic hotels in Paris, enjoy dinner at a Michelin-starred restaurant, and shop in the Golden Triangle, you can easily triple or even quadruple your daily budget.

-Below, I have collected some average Paris travel costs (in EUR and USD) for any budget.
+Below, I have collected some average Paris travel costs for 2026 (in EUR and USD) to suit any budget.

 1. Cost of Transportation to Paris

-If you are flexible with your travel dates, click on the links below and play with different dates.
+If your travel dates are flexible, click the links below and experiment with different options.

 2. Cost of Accommodation in Paris

-On average, the cost of hotels in Paris is 34% higher than in the rest of France.
+On average, hotel prices in Paris are around 30–35% higher than in the rest of France.

-From a bunk bed in a Paris hostel to a hotel with an Eiffel Tower view, the price range for accommodation in Paris is so large that it is difficult to set an average price.
+From a bunk bed in a Paris hostel to a luxury hotel with an Eiffel Tower view, the range of accommodation prices in Paris is so wide that it is difficult to define a single average cost.

-Also, it depends on the district of Paris where you decide to set your base camp – check out the best districts to stay in Paris for different types of vacations.
+Prices also depend heavily on the district where you choose to stay – location plays a major role in overall accommodation costs.
+Check out the best districts to stay in Paris for different types of vacations.

-To get an idea, I have grouped accommodation into three categories.
-Please take these prices with a grain of salt, as room prices can change depending on the season, holidays, room type, and availability.
+To give you a general idea, I have grouped accommodation into three categories.
+Please take these prices with a grain of salt, as room rates vary depending on the season, holidays, room type, and availability.

 3. Cost of Travel Insurance for Paris